 I am an atheist and developer, I’ve found it surprising how often these two identities collide.
 I’m fascinated when something that deals with engineering directly influences my views on theism, or at least makes me consider new ideas.
 When building a game engine, even the most basic one, it becomes apparent that certain constants must … Read more How Game Dev and Physics Constants Made Me Think About Religion

 Many creationists and theists invoke the argument of irreducible complexity in an attempt to discount the theory of evolution.
 Therefore, what is irreducible complexity?
 Irreducible complexity (IC) involves the idea that certain biological systems cannot evolve by successive small modifications to pre-existing functional systems through natural selection. https://en.wikipedia.org/wiki/Irreducible_complexity According to the theistic argument dealing with … Read more The Theistic Irreducible Complexity Argument Debunked Using… Computer Science?

-In this tutorial, I’m going to walk you through building a streaming API using Golang.
-Don’t worry, its surprisingly easy to build a robust streaming server, especially if we utilize one of the more modern protocols: HLS.
+In this tutorial, I’m going to walk you through building a Golang video streaming API (this works for other types of media as well!).
+Don’t worry, its surprisingly easy to build a robust media streaming server, especially if we utilize one of the more modern protocols, HLS.
 What is HLS?
-HTTP Live Streaming is an HTTP-Based adaptive bitrate streaming communications protocol developed by Apple. https://en.wikipedia.org/wiki/HTTP_Live_Streaming … Read more Building a Music/Video Streaming Server in Go – Using HLS
+HTTP Live Streaming is an … Read more Create a Golang Video Streaming Server Using HLS – A Tutorial